JacobHenner/puppet-cntlm/README.md

 ### Parameters

-For more information about this module's parameters, generate the [_puppet strings_](https://github.com/puppetlabs/puppet-strings) documentation using `puppet strings` and view docs/index.html
+For more information about this module's parameters, generate the [_puppet strings_](https://github.com/puppetlabs/puppet-strings) documentation using `puppet strings` and view doc/puppet_classes/cntlm.html

 ## Limitations

 This module has only been tested on CentOS 7, Debian Stretch and Ubuntu Xenial.
-Support for other platforms is possible by overriding default configuration values using hiera.
+Support for other platforms is possible by overriding default configuration values.

+Pre-hashed passwords must be supplied to the module's hashed password parameters.
+The module does not perform automatic hashing of cleartext passwords.

 ## Development